 The Czech Republic's western province boasts surprising variety. Český Krumlov, with its riverside setting and Renaissance castle, is in a class by itself, but lesser-known towns such as Třeboň in the south and Loket in the west exude unexpected charm.
 Big cities like České Budějovice and Plzeň, the EU Cultural Capital for 2015, offer great museums and restaurants.

 The Czech Republic’s easternmost province, Moravia is yin to Bohemia’s yang.
 If Bohemians love beer, Moravians love wine.
-If Bohemia is towns and cities, Moravia is rolling hills and pretty landscapes.
-Once you’ve seen the best of Bohemia, head east for a different side of the Czech Republic.
+If Bohemia is about towns and cities, Moravia is rolling hills and pretty landscapes.
+The capital, Brno, has the museums, but the northern city of Olomouc has captivating architecture.

 Among Czechs, Moravia’s capital has a dull rep; a likeable enough place where not much actually happens.
 There was even a hit movie a few years back called Nuda v Brně (Boredom in Brno).
 The reality, though, is very different.
 Tens of thousands of students ensure lively cafe and club scenes that easily rival Prague's.
 The museums are great too.